 Explore the city through an adventurous city discovery game

 Regular guided tours are not bad but we have something more unusual, adventurous, creative and worth trying!
 If you like cracking riddles, exploring new places on your own (without a guide) and discovering the best hidden gems recommended by locals and unlocking cities’ stories, this is the right activity for you.
 Through the secret city trails game, you will solve a trail of riddles on your phone and learn interesting facts and urban legends about Bratislava.
-Trust us, it’s FUN!
+Trust us, it’s FUN and now available with a 10% discount!
 Moreover, it was us, local bloggers, who designed the game Bratislava: History and mystery, through which we are showing you iconic sights as well as secret places and give you the best tips on where to go in our city.
 A great view is just a bonus:) Unleash your inner Indiana Jones and start exploring now!

 Enter the UFO observation deck with a discount or for free

 Most people don’t know that if you buy a Day&Night admission to the UFO observation deck, it’s a much better deal because for almost the same money you get to see a panoramic view of the city by daylight as well as by night.
 And trust us, it’s definitely worth to come here twice!
 The special admission will cost you 9,90 €, while a single entry is 7,40 €.
 Visitors consuming food from the menu have a 100% discount to the entry on the observation deck.
 Check the details.

 First Sunday of the month – free entry to museums